Abhinav271828/summer21-CSO/Wk3/07Jun.md

 # Computer Systems Organisation (CS2.201)
 ## Summer 2021, IIIT Hyderabad
-## 07 June, Monday (Lecture 7) – Assembly Language Programming
+## 07 June, Monday (Lecture 7) – Data Movement Instructions

 Taught by Prof. Avinash Sharma

-## Data Movement Instructions
+## Single-Suffix Instructions
 They are generally used to copy data from one location to another, but cannot be used to move between two memory locations.
 A register must be involved.
 Further, an immediate value cannot be the second operand.

 ![Data Movement Instructions](movmt.png)

+## Three-suffix Instructions
-The character suffixes on `mov` indicates the:
+The character suffixes on `mov` indicate the:

-* extension method: `z` for zero-extended and `s` for sign extended
+* extension method: `z` for zero-extended and `s` for sign-extended
 * source data size: `b` for byte, `w` for word and `l` for double word
 * destination location size: as for source.

 ![Three-suffix Opcodes](3suf.png)

-When the latter two are identical, we only specify one and leave out the extension method.
+When the latter two are identical, we only specify one and leave out the extension method, as in Figure 1.

-In x86-64, for sign extension we have `movsbq`, `movswq` and `movslq` analogously.
+In x86-64, for sign-extension we have `movsbq`, `movswq` and `movslq` analogously.
 In the case of zero-extension, however, we only need `movzbq` and `movzwq`, since copying from 4 to 8 bytes automatically extends it with zeroes.

+## Stack Operations
 The `push` instruction takes an argument `S` and is equivalent to

     R[%esp] <- R[%esp] - 4